toddcf/code-snippets/javascript/functions/promises.md

 ...the console will print `Something went wrong.`.
 No error message will be thrown this time, because you've built in your graceful degradation.

+## See also: Fetch

+Also see the "fetch" file.

 ## When to Use Promises

 The vast majority of promises are used with AJAX requests.
 (The two go hand in hand, but you can make one without the other.)